IXE stands for the Initiative of Christians for Europe.

 Based on these findings, in 1999 the Semaines Sociales de France (SSF) and the Central Committee of German Catholics (ZdK) came together, and in May 2000 they published a manifesto entitled ‘Manifesto for a European Consciousness‘ (available in 8 languages).
 This was the point of departure for a partnership between the two organisations, a partnership designed to offer an opportunity for Christians from the various countries of Europe to meet together.
 The organisations then convened on several occasions in European cities including Brussels in January 2001; Berlin in February 2002; Cracow in March 2003; Lille in 2004; Saarbrucken in 2006.

 A European Working Group was created in June 2002; in March 2006, it was named the ‘Initiative of Christians for Europe’ or, in abbreviated form, IXE.
 An important step by the Group was to draw up a manifesto to commemorate the 50th anniversary of the Treaty of Rome in March 2007; entitled ‘Rediscovering the Meaning of the European Construction’.
 In 2009 IXE published a call on the occasion of the elections for the European Parliament.
-These texts are available in different languages on the IXE website.
-IXE also organised conferences on the ‘European Asylum Policy’ (Brussels, 2010) and ‘Conflicting memories in Europe’ (znak, Warsaw 2012).
+These texts are availablein different languages on the IXE website.
+IXE also organized conferences on the ‘European Asylum Policy’ (Brussels, 2010) and ‘Conflicting memories in Europe’ (znak, Warsaw 2012), besides on the 50th anniversary of the Élysée Treaty (Berlin, 2013), on the European Elections (Ostende, 2014; Milano, 2019), on solidarity with refugees (Bonn, 2015), on European fraternal solidarity (Paris, 2017), on the conference "Rethinking Europe" (Riga, 2017), on solidarity in Europe and worldwide (digital meeting, 2020), on the reform of the European asylum system (digital meeting, 2020) and global climate politics (digital meeting, 2021).

 IXE is committed to pursuing four major objectives: